Mahalabia- Lebanese Milk Pudding

-This simple Lebanese Milk Pudding, also known as Mahalabia is so easy and quick to make!
+This simple Lebanese Milk Pudding, also known as Mahalabia or Mhalabia is so easy and quick to make!
 With only 4 ingredients and 15 minutes of your time, you can make a sweet treat!
 Garnish with your favorite crushed nuts and serve it for dessert, breakfast or snack!
 Mahalabia is a also a great gluten-free dessert idea!

 What is Mahalabia Dessert?

 Mahalabia, also known as Muhallebi, Muhalabia, Mhalabia, Mahalebi, Mohallabiah, or Muhallabiyeh is a popular Middle Eastern milk pudding made with milk, corn flour, sugar, and flavored with rose water.

 The basic ingredient, some people also use a mix of milk and half and half for a richer taste.
 You can also make vegan muhalabia by substituting whole milk with your choice of any plant-based milk.